Tall ship Écomaris and shark observation cage in the Magdalen Islands during Brion22 White Shark Expedition. Image © ORS

 NEWS MEDIA

-We do not comment on shark stories or incidents that take place outside of Canada, or that are not directly related to our work or expeditions in the St. Lawrence.
-Likewise, due to the sensitive nature of traumatic incidents involving sharks, we do not give interviews on alleged or confirmed attack events.
-However, we occasionally issue timely news or press releases for noteworthy events on this page, which the media may use to quote the St. Lawrence Shark Observatory.
+We do not comment on shark stories or incidents that occur outside of Canada, or that are not directly connected to our research in the St. Lawrence.
+In addition, due to the sensitive nature of traumatic incidents involving sharks, we do not give interviews on this subject.
+Please also note that during particularly high-profile events, the volume of requests can become overwhelming, making it impossible for us to respond individually to each one.
+However, when needed, we issue press releases on noteworthy events.
+These releases, which the media may cite when mentioning the St. Lawrence Shark Observatory, are intended to provide accurate and respectful information.

 FILMMAKERS